 - Democratize access to the customer journey data to everyone in your team

 ActionIQ makes these capabilities possible and minimizes time & cost relative to the traditional approach of “throwing bodies at the problem.”
 We provide marketers with unprecedented freedom to use their customer data to revolutionize customer experience and boost their sales & retention numbers.
+Through a personalized experience, our team of digital marketers helps companies create a digital marketing strategy that works.
 We also enable analysts to automate all the boring data work and focus on strategic insights and high value add activities.

-This was always my vision when I started the company, and we have been executing on it with some of the world’s best brands.
+This was always my vision when I started the company, and our team of digital marketers have been executing on it with some of the world’s best brands.
 I am happy McKinsey & Co provided the validation that we are on the right track.